 In June 2019, the Company entered into an interest-free promissory note payable to RSL in the amount of \$.0 million (the "June Promissory Note").
 The June Promissory Note was due and payable at the earlier of December 12, 2019 or upon demand by RSL.
 Subsequently, in August 2019, the Company cancelled the June Promissory Note and entered into a convertible promissory note with RSL in the amount of \$5.0 million (the "RSL Convertible Promissory Note") under the same terms as other convertible promissory notes entered into with RTW Master Fund, Ltd. and RTW Innovation Master Fund, Ltd. (the "RTW Entities").
-In September 2019, the Company repaid \$ 2.5 million aggregate principal amount of the RSL Convertible Promissory Note, and accrued interest on such amount was forgiven.
+In September 2019, the Company repaid \$ 2.5 million aggregate principal amount of the RSL Convertible Promissory Note and entered into such amount was forgiven.
 The remaining aggregate principal balance of the RSL Convertible Note of \$2.5 million automatically converted immediately prior to the closing of the Business Combination.
 All interest under the RSL Convertible Promissory Note was waived and cancelled immediately prior to the closing of the Business Combination.
+All interest under the RSL Convertible Promissory Note was waived and

-In July 2019, the Company entered into an interest-free promissory note payable to RSL in the amount of \$2.9 million (the "July Promissory Note").
+In July 2019, the Company entered into an interest-free promissory note payable to RSL in the amount of \$.9 million (the "July Promissory Note").
 The July Promissory Note had a 180-day term and was payable on demand upon the expiration of the term.
 In May 2020, the Company paid and settled the July Promissory Note.